leaningtech/cheerp-meta/README.md

-cheerp-wiki
+cheerp-meta
 ===========

-A pseudo project to store the wiki for the cheerp project
+A pseudo project to store the wiki and the issue tracker for Cheerp